| Prisoners of conscience Andrey Klimov, who was arrested on 11 February 1998 on

 non-violent political activities AI will consider him to

+be a prisoner of conscience.
 On 19 June Minsk City Court found the leader of the Belarusian

 Social Democratic Party, Nikolai Statkevich, and a member